Wavelength-division multiplexing: Systems

 WDM systems are popular with telecommunications companies because they allow them to expand the capacity of the network without laying more fiber.
 By using WDM and optical amplifiers, they can accommodate several generations of technology development in their optical infrastructure without having to overhaul the backbone network.
 The capacity of a given link can be expanded simply by upgrading the multiplexers and demultiplexers at each end.

 This is often done by the use of optical-to-electrical-to-optical (O/E/O) translation at the very edge of the transport network, thus permitting interoperation with existing equipment with optical interfaces.

-Most WDM systems operate on single-mode fiber optical cables which have a core diameter of 9 µm.
-Certain forms of WDM can also be used in multi-mode fiber cables (also known as premises cables) which have core diameters of 50 or 62.5 µm.
+Most WDM systems operate on single-mode optical fiber cables which have a core diameter of 9 μm.
+Certain forms of WDM can also be used in multi-mode optical fiber cables (also known as premises cables) which have core diameters of 50 or 62.5 μm.

 Early WDM systems were expensive and complicated to run.
 However, recent standardization and a better understanding of the dynamics of WDM systems have made WDM less expensive to deploy.

 Optical receivers, in contrast to laser sources, tend to be wideband devices.
 Therefore, the demultiplexer must provide the wavelength selectivity of the receiver in the WDM system.

 WDM systems are divided into three different wavelength patterns: normal (WDM), coarse (CWDM) and dense (DWDM).
 Normal WDM (sometimes called BWDM) uses the two normal wavelengths 1310 and 1550 nm on one fiber.
 Coarse WDM provides up to 16 channels across multiple transmission windows of silica fibers.
 Dense WDM (DWDM) uses the C-Band (1530 nm-1565 nm) transmission window but with denser channel spacing.
 Channel plans vary, but a typical DWDM system would use 40 channels at 100 GHz spacing or 80 channels with 50 GHz spacing.
 Some technologies are capable of 12.5 GHz spacing (sometimes called ultra-dense WDM).
 New amplification options (Raman amplification) enable the extension of the usable wavelengths to the L-band (1565–1625 nm), more or less doubling these numbers.

-Coarse wavelength division multiplexing (CWDM), in contrast to DWDM, uses increased channel spacing to allow less-sophisticated and thus cheaper transceiver designs.
+Coarse wavelength-division multiplexing (CWDM), in contrast to DWDM, uses increased channel spacing to allow less sophisticated and thus cheaper transceiver designs.
 To provide 16 channels on a single fiber, CWDM uses the entire frequency band spanning the second and third transmission windows (1310/1550 nm respectively) including the critical frequencies where OH scattering may occur.
-OH-free silica fibers are recommended if the wavelengths between second and third transmission windows are to be used.
+OH-free silica fibers are recommended if the wavelengths between the second and third transmission windows are to be used.
 Avoiding this region, the channels 47, 49, 51, 53, 55, 57, 59, 61 remain and these are the most commonly used.
 With OS2 fibers the water peak problem is overcome, and all possible 18 channels can be used.